Creative activities to try at home

 So….
 Let’s create…

-Hopefully by now you’re feeling utterly inspired and chomping at the bit to start making so check out below as we’ll list a series of activities (and include some pics)… Some are our own suggested activities (inspired by general craft or our current projects; A Woman’s Space, Textile Transformation or Reach Out) We’ve also included some Young Designers Inspired Activities and others will be links to online tutorials by others that we think you might enjoy…
+Hopefully by now you’re feeling utterly inspired and chomping at the bit to start making so check out the list of activities listed below.
+Some are our own suggested activities (inspired by general craft or our current projects; A Woman’s Space, Textile Transformation or Reach Out) We’ve also included some Young Designers Inspired Activities and others will be links to online tutorials by others that we think you might enjoy…

-Click on the links below to open a more detailed blog post explaining the activity in-depth with photos, step by step guides and videos!
+Click on the descriptions below, which also happen to be links, to open a more detailed blog post explaining the activity in-depth with photos, step by step guides, materials checklist and a video tutorial!